voduchuy/NoisyMeasurementFIM/README.md

 # NoisyMeasurementFIM
 Code to reproduce numerical simulations and figures from the [preprint](https://doi.org/10.1101/2021.05.11.443611):

-_Designing single-cell experiments to harvest fluctuation information while rejecting measurement noise_ Huy D. Vo, Brian Munsky bioRxiv 2021.05.11.443611;
+_Analysis and design of single-cell experiments to harvest fluctuation information while rejecting measurement noise_ Huy D. Vo, Linda Forero, Luis Aguilera, Brian Munsky

 ## Dependencies
 For computing the FSP sensitivity solutions and MLE validations: